KGS Studios corporate portrait of a female executive, displayed as fine art behind the reception desk in a modern corporate lobby.

 Continuing the grand tradition of masters like John Singer Sargent, each museum-quality work is a definitive heirloom, crafted for a new era of patronage.

-First, we must acknowledge that the grand portrait is a lost tradition that is now returning.
+First, we must acknowledge that the grand portrait is a lost tradition that is now making a comeback.
 A walk through any major art museum reveals a clear truth: legacy portraits were the definitive record of a family’s matriarchs.
 As we explore in “The Contrarian Portrait,” these were not acts of vanity; they were a vital responsibility to family and history.
 The modern departure from this practice is a recent anomaly.
 To reclaim it is a pioneering act.

 The External Pressure: The Psychology of the “Committee”